 “The Street Art Walking Tour guided by Melbourne Walks was a fabulous event.
 We

 highly recommend it for people visiting Melbourne but also to locals who haven’t yet seen the amazing works that enliven the back lanes of our city.
-Meyer was a wonderful guide.
-He introduced us to works by local and international artists, and to parts of the city I never knew existed.
-The art was quite breath-taking and I couldn’t help but wonder how the artists had managed to paint such brilliant works while at times scaling walls high above the lane way below.
-We had stories of the history of different buildings and lanes, and of rivalries and competition among the artists.
+We had a wonderful guide who introduced us to works by local and international artists, and to parts of the city I never knew existed.
+The art was breath-taking and I couldn’t help but wonder how the artists had managed to paint such brilliant works while at times scaling walls high above the lane way below.
+We had stories of the history of different buildings and lanes, and of rivalries among the artists.
 We were a group of conference participants and it was a great way for us to get to know each other and have some fun away from the conference.
 Definitely something memorable to do in Melbourne whether in a group or on your own!
-And great value!” – Paula Keogh, RMIT University, Oct 2013
+And great value!” – Paula Keogh, RMIT University.

 Thank you for leading the Lyceum Club ‘Ramblers’ on your Street Art walk and for your most interesting commentary.
 It was very obvious that all of the ladies were totally over-awed with what you showed them.
 You have given them much to talk about.
 Lyceum Club

 Just to say thanks for the terrific tour on Monday.
 I am sure everyone really enjoyed it as we discovered Melbourne street artists and learned their history.
 Professional Tour Guides Association of Australia.

 See our Youtube film below with Pear Tongue performing: